 I remember when I first made the move into saltwater many, many years ago and I kept hearing about this thing called a ‘Protein Skimmer’.
 I had no idea what it was or just how important it was to a saltwater ecosystem!

-I would personally never run a saltwater aquarium without a protein skimmer as I have seen aquariums that do run one and ones that don’t and I can tell you from experiences the ones that don’t have a skimmer always have more issues with fish death and poor coral health!
+I would personally never run a saltwater aquarium without a protein skimmer as I have seen aquariums that do run one and ones that don’t and I can tell you from experience the ones that don’t have a skimmer always have more issues with fish death and poor coral health!

-If you would like to view a nice selection of protein skimmers to reference while reading through this article I highly suggest you take a look Here at Marine Depot.
+If you would like to view a nice selection of protein skimmers to reference while reading through this article I highly suggest you take a look Here at Amazon.com.
 If you are like me, looking at pictures and specs while learning about something new always helps it sink into the old gray matter!

 How Does A Protein Skimmer Work?